Sweet, salty, crispy prosciutto comes together with Garlic Butter Pasta for a stunning 20-minute pasta dish that is packed with flavor and texture!

 Garnish with additional Parmesan cheese and fresh parsley, if you'd like.

 Because this has prosciutto, it works perfectly as a main dish!
-Serve alongside a salad or a green vegetable, like broccoli or steamed asparagus.
+Serve alongside a salad like the Spinach Caprese Salad or Kale Crunch Salad.
+Or enjoy it with a green vegetable, like broccoli or steamed asparagus.

 Garlic butter noodles also make a delicious side dish, when served with grilled chicken or steak.
 It would also pair beautifully with crab cakes.